Book Your Free Owner Consultation

 Just like anywhere else in the country, these must be judicious from start to finish.
 Whether it’s due to nonpayment of rent, lease violations, illegal acts on the unit, or other breaches.

-Evictions based on retaliatory reasons, self-help means, or FHA-related discrimination are illegal.
+Evictions based on retaliatory reasons, self-help means, or FHA-related discrimination are illegal and correct written notices must be provided to tenants.

 Security Deposits